eProsima/Fast-DDS-spy/docs/rst/user_manual/usage_example.rst

-        topics vv                                 : verbose information about Topics discovered in the network. topics <name>                             : Topics discovered in the network filtered by name (wildcard allowed (*)). topics <name> idl                         : Display the IDL type definition for topics matching <name> (wildcards allowed). filters                                   : Display the active filters.
+        topics vv                                 : verbose information about Topics discovered in the network. topics <name>                             : Topics discovered in the network filtered by name (wildcard allowed (*)). topics <name> idl                         : Display the IDL type definition for topics matching <name> (wildcards allowed). topics <name> keys                        : Display the keys for topics matching <name> (wildcards allowed). topics <name> keys v                      : verbose information about keys discovered in the network. filters                                   : Display the active filters.
         filters clear                             : Clear all the filter lists. filters remove                            : Remove all the filter lists.